zazaserty/zaquartz/content/Semestre 3/Art & science of I.N/Séance 1-Intro.md

 ## Introduction
 ### International Geneva
-Geneva hosts an immense number of IOs, NGOs, conferences, etc. Despite lack of funding and cheaper countries that could host them, they keep coming to Geneva because of the already existing ecosystem that reduces transactional costs and keeps showing its efficiency.
+Geneva hosts an immense number of IOs, NGOs, conferences, etc. Despite lack of funding and the existence cheaper countries that could host them, they keep coming to Geneva because of the already existing ecosystem that reduces transactional costs and keeps showing its efficiency.

 *To the UN, NYC is the restaurant and Geneva is the kitchen*.